Substance Use

 How to Detox From Hydrocodone

-The best way to avoid these effects is by seeking professional help at an addiction treatment center, where medical professionals will monitor your health throughout the process so you won’t have anything dangerous happen before getting clean.
+The best way to avoid these effects is by seeking a health care provider at an addiction treatment center, where medical professionals will monitor your health throughout the process so you won’t have anything dangerous happen before getting clean.

 Other things you can do to help during your detox are:

-• Get rid of any drugs you have in your house
+• Get rid of any drugs you have in your house, like opioid medication, pain relief medication, or other prescription drugs

 • Drink lots of water to flush out toxins